gold-silver-copper/octopus/README.md

-Assumptions: When an account is locked, ALL transactions are blocked, including withdrawals.
+Assumptions: When an account is locked, ALL transactions are blocked, including withdrawals and disputes.

 # Correctness, Safety, and Performance